Welcome to the world of Object Oriented Programming.

 All cars can:

 The things that all cars have are the attributes.
-The things that all cars can do are the methods.
+The things that all cars can do are the methods

-Every car is an instance of a Car class.
-The Car class simply serves as a blueprint for creating new instances of cars.
+class simply serves as a blueprint for creating new instances of cars.

-In other words, the Car class provides a blueprint: every car has a color, brand, max speed, and so on.
+class provides a blueprint: every car has a color, brand, max speed, and so on.
 However, every car also has different colors, brand, and max speeds.
-These individual attributes are different for each instance of the Car class.
+These individual attributes are different for each instance of the Car

 Let's think about the bill generator program that we wrote before.
 When we generate a bill, what are the objects that are involved?